Klem-Research-Group/Klem-Research-Group.github.io/content/people/index.md

       text: >
         The Klem Lab is currently **hiring a postdoctoral researcher** to start in **Fall 2025**, and we’re also looking for enthusiastic **undergraduate students** to join our team.

-        If you’re interested in computational chemistry, enzyme modeling, or interdisciplinary science, we’d love to hear from you.
+        If you’re interested in computational biochemistry, enzyme modeling, or interdisciplinary science, we’d love to hear from you.

         👉 [Learn more and apply →](/join)
     design: